Quaternion Graph Neural Networks: Experimental results

-\ \\ \textbf{Datasets.} We use well-known datasets that are three social network datasets (consisting of COLLAB, IMDB-B and IMDB-M) \citep{yanardag2015deep} and four bioinformatics datasets (consisting of DD, MUTAG, PROTEINS, and PTC).
-The social network datasets do not have available node features; thus, we follow \citep{niepert2016learning,zhang2018end} to use node degrees as features on these datasets.
+\paragraph{Datasets} We evaluate our QGNN on well-known datasets consisting of three social network datasets (i.e., COLLAB, IMDB-B and IMDB-M) and four bioinformatics datasets (i.e., DD, MUTAG, PROTEINS, and PTC) \citep{yanardag2015deep}.
+The social network datasets do not have available node features; thus, we follow \citep{niepert2016learning,zhang2018end,xu2019powerful} to use node degrees as features on these datasets.

-\textbf{Evaluation protocol.} We follow \citep{xu2019powerful,xinyi2019capsule,maron2019provably,seo2019discriminative,Chen2019ArePG} to use the {same} data splits and the {same} 10-fold cross-validation scheme to calculate the classification performance for a fair comparison.
-We compare our QGNN with up-to-date strong baselines and report the baseline results published in the original papers or reported in \citep{ivanov2018anonymous,verma2018graph,xinyi2019capsule,Chen2019ArePG,seo2019discriminative}.
+\paragraph{Evaluation protocol} We follow \citep{xu2019powerful,maron2019provably,seo2019discriminative,Chen2019ArePG} to use the {same} data splits and the {same} 10-fold cross-validation scheme to calculate the classification performance for a fair comparison.
+We compare our QGNN with up-to-date strong baselines and report the baseline results reported either in the original papers or in \citep{verma2018graph,xinyi2019capsule,Chen2019ArePG,seo2019discriminative,xu2019powerful}.